Top 16 Ways to Make Money in Cyber Security!

 1. Look For Your Niche

-As we have said throughout this article, niches are often your friends when looking to make money in such a congested industry.
+As I mention throughout this article, niches are often your friends when looking to make money in such a congested industry.

 If you market yourself as a cyber security expert, you may find it tricky to attract customers.

-Companies generally don’t search for cyber security experts, they search for people who are experts at particular problems they are having, such as malware, compliance, or auditing.
+Companies generally don’t search for cyber security experts, they search for people who are experts at particular problems they’re having, such as malware, compliance, or auditing.

-If you make yourself the go-to compliance expert, you will get the majority of business within that niche.
+If you make yourself the go-to compliance expert, you’ll get the majority of business within that niche.

 2. Work As a Cyber Security Freelancer

-When it comes to the world of security, freelance roles are a perfect way to make money in cyber security, sometimes over a short space of time.
+Freelancing roles are a perfect way to make money in cyber security, sometimes over a short period of time.

-Freelance rates are very competitive as companies are often more willing to pay the big bucks for an expert to come in and complete a shorter-term job, compared to paying a salary and benefits over a long period of time.
+Freelance rates are very competitive.
+Companies will pay more for an expert to quickly complete a shorter-term job, compared to paying a salary and benefits over a long period of time.

 3. Work As a Security Consultant

-As a consultant, the more experience you have within your niche, the better.
+It’s both one of the most popular and one of the most lucrative cyber security opportunities.
+As a consultant, the more experience you have within your niche, the more you make.

 It is only natural that businesses want to employ the most knowledgeable person in their field when it comes to something as serious as cyber security.